Creating an OMI from a Snapshot

 2. If you intend to share the OMI with other accounts, clean critical information from the instance that you do not want to share:

-3. (Windows VMs only) To reinitialize your Windows VM system, execute the OMI Creation Launcher script in the C:\Windows\Outscale\scripts directory of the VM.
+3. (Windows VMs only) To reinitialize your Windows VM system, execute the OMI Creation Launcher script located at C:\Windows\Outscale\scripts\.

 • This script is only available on VMs created using an official OMI.
 If the VM has been created using a non-official OMI, you can perform a sysprep.
 For more information, see the official sysprep documentation by Windows.